Investing term

 The yearly disclosure that includes audited financials, MD&A, and footnotes — the primary source for serious investors.

-An annual report is a company's yearly disclosure to shareholders, containing audited financial statements, management's discussion of the business (MD&A), and the footnotes where the real detail hides.
-For anyone evaluating a stock seriously, it's the primary source — far more reliable than headlines or summaries, because the audited numbers and footnotes are legally accountable.
+An annual report is a company's yearly disclosure to shareholders, containing audited financial statements, management's discussion of the business (the MD&A), and the footnotes where much of the real detail hides.
+In the US it's filed as the 10-K; other markets have their own equivalents.

 For example